tanisha1431/Exam-Buddy-/YAT_README.md

 # HaXplore 2.0 - Submission Report Format

-This is the official code repository for _TEAM NAME_ .
-This _type of application_ was developed during HaXplore 2.0,
-the online hackathon conducted by Codefest, the annual departmental fest of Computer Science department, IIT BHU Varanasi.
+This is the official code repository for _YAT_ .
+This _type of application_ was developed during HaXplore 2.0, the online hackathon conducted by Codefest, the annual departmental fest of Computer Science department, IIT BHU Varanasi.

 ### YAT